ovh/debian-cis/README.md

 Can be specified multiple times to allow multiple services.
 Use --allow-service-list to get a list of supported services.

+``--set-log-level <level>``: This option sets LOGLEVEL, you can choose : info, warning, error, ok, debug.
+Default value is : info

 ``--create-config-files-only``: create the config files in etc/conf.d.
 Must be run as root, before running the audit with user secaudit, to have the rights setup well on the conf files.